Bhagavad Gita Chapter 2 Verse 35 Meaning

 What is the main idea of Bhagavad Gita 2.35?

+This verse carries the weight of lived truth.
 The great chariot-warriors will think that you have withdrawn from the battle out of fear, and you will be held in low esteem by those who have held you in high regard.
-This verse emphasizes soul with clarity and purpose.
+In the context of understanding the immortal nature of the Self and the path of...

 How can I apply Bhagavad Gita 2.35 in daily life?